tldr-pages/tldr/pages/linux/vboxmanage.md

 # VBoxManage

 > Command-line interface to VirtualBox.
-> Completely control VirtualBox from CLI, including all actions that the GUI provides and more.
+> Includes all the functionality of the GUI and more.
 > More information: <https://www.virtualbox.org/manual/ch08.html#vboxmanage-intro>.

 - List all VirtualBox virtual machines: